Gabinou/PyPgen/README.md

 # PyPgen
 ## Point Process Generation

-## Notes on PP generation
+## Notes on HPP generation
 The functions presented here are convenient for cases where the spase is rectangular.

-Points from HPP's can easily be generated using only *numpy*.
+Convenient functions for HPP generation are given, but points can be generated using only *numpy*.
 With the HPP parameter &lambda, the total number of counts in the space *N(A) ~ P(&lambda)*, and can be generated using *np.random.poisson* if need be.
 Then, you only need to generate *N(A)* samples uniformly distributed in the space using *np.random.uniform* for each dimension.
 If the data space is not recangular, the points can be generate in any convenient shape, then only the points which lie in *A* are retained.

 ## MISC